Vitamin C for Skin Care: 11 Exciting Reasons Why It's a Game Changer

 - IT HELPS WITH WOUND HEALING.
 Given its effects on sunburn, it should be no surprise that vitamin C application can speed up overall wound healing.
 Healthy wound healing reduces your risk for inflammation, infection, and scarring.

-3 Tips on How To Use it Correctly
+3 Tips on How To Use Vitamin C for Skin Care

 Notice if the product has changed color.
 If your vitamin c product has oxidized, it will become a yellow color, and it’s going to become less effective.
 You can still use it if you want, but it won’t do as much for your skin.